 Note, This not says that other lenses are not as good.
 They are, just different.
-They may not be as sharp or fast as the L series lens but then again it’s all what you are looking for and how your are going to use the lens and the pictures your trying to capture.
+They may not be as sharp or fast as the L series lens but then again it’s all what you are looking for and how you are going to use the lens and the pictures you’re trying to capture.
 If you are a pro or working up to being one, then you are going to want the best, sharpest and brightest lens you can afford to get.
-But IF, you are wanting to get good decent pictures but don’t want to take a loan out, then by all means look at the lens that are more in the range of F3.5, F4-F5.6.
-The main thing is to get out there and do what you love to do., Take photograph and keep on working at it.
+But IF, you are wanting to get good decent pictures but don’t want to take a loan out, then, by all means, look at the lens that is more in the range of F3.5, F4-F5.6.
+The main thing is to get out there and do what you love to do., Take a photograph and keep on working at it.
 That’s what is all about!

 Third, Camera body: Questions to ask yourself.
 Full frame or not?
-Fast, rugged, whether proof, or frames per second?
-Canon EOS-1D Mark lV, Can’t say enough great things about it., EOS-1D Mark lll, Full Framed EOS-1Ds Mark lll, EOS 7D, EOS 5D ll.
-I have heard great things about EOS 60D & 50D too, but I’m not not as familiar with them.
+Fast, rugged, weatherproof, or frames per second?
+Canon EOS-1DX & 2; Mark lV, Can’t say enough great things about it., EOS-1D Mark lll, Full Framed EOS-1Ds Mark lll, EOS 7D, EOS 5D lll.
+I have heard great things about EOS 60D & 50D too, but I’m not as familiar with them.

 Note, Another big question involves weight and your style of photography ~ hand holding vs. tripod.
 This is going to make a huge impact on what decision you make on both your camera and lens.
 Also, do you have a bad back?